HT: Stan Ott

 On a related note, watch this clip by William Pollard, Chairman Emeritus of ServiceMaster Company:

-(This is cross post with a post done earlier today at Jesus Creed.)
+(This is a cross post with a post done earlier today at Jesus Creed.)

 The Godfather movie trilogy has one of my favorite takes on ethics with business: (insert best Brando voice here), “It’s not personal.
 It’s business.”
 And then there is the infamous tell-all Mayflower Madam from the 1980s, Sydney Biddle Barrows, who said, “I ran the wrong kind of business, but I did it with integrity.”
 We chuckle at such rationalizations but it isn’t only mafiosos and madams that feel the need to compartmentalize.
 Many people in business feel the same pressure.